baroquon/reefpoints/source/posts/2017-08-15-elixir-tips.md

 ## `v()` function in `iex`

-Whenever I wrote a `GenServer` module, I usually want to start the server and check the result in `iex`.
+Whenever I write a `GenServer` module, I usually want to start the server and check the result in `iex`.
 One thing that really bothers me is that I almost always forget to pattern match the process pid, like this:

 ```elixir